Harnessing the Power of Data for Climate Resilience – Peer Learning as an Approach to Better Collect, Share and Use Data

 - measure the progress of adaptation and resilience-building solutions.

 The core purpose of the peer-learning network is to tackle climate resilience or sustainability challenges through stewardship and use of data, to create opportunities for the participants to learn from one another about their different approaches to stewardship of open data, find solutions to commonly faced challenges and issues, and access expert guidance by Microsoft and ODI.
 By making the learnings of the participants available to other organizations engaged in addressing climate challenges through data, best practice approaches will be spread and ideally passed onto further organizations focused in the global efforts to build climate resilience, particular in the Global South.
 Besides other activities, the participants will produce an output based on the ODI’s Data Ecosystem Mapping tool.
+Read more about the PlanAdapt team’s learnings and insights on the programme.

 PlanAdapt has embraced co-creation and collaborative learning processes as key pillars of the organisation, for instance, through our Climate Co-Adaptation Lab, a collaborative, bottom-up innovation and learning space.
 PlanAdapt’s organisational model relies on fellowships that attract professionals from around the world that work on climate resilience in various sectors and in different disciplines.
 Given that fact, we can, apart from our data collection, exchange and usage experiences, share hands-on skills, knowledge and experience in peer learning techniques, methods and enabling factors related to organisational culture.